Rak-r/OpenPodCar_V2/README.md

 4. If everything works well, you will have three directories alomg with `src` named `install`, `build` ad `log`.
 If colcon build fails to build any packages and shows `stderr` in terminal console, make sure all the dependencies are install correctly.

-5. In case of Step 4, try running: `rosdep install --from-paths src -y --ignore-src`.
+5. In case of Step 4, try running: `rosdep update && rosdep install --from-paths src --ignore-src -y`.

+6. Once the package is build successfully, open bashrc and add : `source <your workspace path>/install/setup.bash`
+* **For example** : `source /home/ros2_ws/install/setup.bash`

 ## Pod2_description

-This ROS2 package consists the robot's urdf files in the `xacro` directory, meshes of the robot model, sensors in the `meshes` and the `launch` directory contains the `description.launch.py` file which launches the robot model's URDF and the world file in the Gazebo garden with a condition to start along the rviz2 node.
+This ROS2 package consists the robot's urdf files in the `xacro` directory, meshes of the robot model, sensors in the `meshes` and the `launch` directory contains the `description.launch.py` and  `pod2_description` file which launches the robot model's URDF and the world file in the Gazebo with a condition to start along the rviz2 node.
 The launch file also consists the `ros_gz_bridge` package which is used to establish communication between Gazebo and ROS2.
 The parameter bridge is created for `/model/podcar/cmd_vel` topic from ROS -> GZ, on this topic the Ackermann system plugin publishes the twist messages.
 GZ -> ROS is created for `/clock`, `/lidar_scan` topic which is coming from gazebo sensor system plugin, `/model/podcar/odometry` topic consists of ground-truth odometry data from Gazebo.
 ### Usage

-1. If you want to run the simulation with Lidar enabled, run the below launch file.
+#### If you want to run the simulation with Lidar enabled, run the below launch file.

 * Launch without Rviz : `ros2 launch pod2_decsription description.launch.py`